Shreyank108/jwt-baba/README.md

 - [ ] 🧙‍♂️ `npx create-baba-app` — Zero-config auth starter
 - [ ] 📦 TypeScript support

+## ⚠️ Important Note

+The name **jwt-baba** is a unique and creative identity built with purpose and vision.
+Please refrain from publishing any ``npm package`` using the same or deceptively similar name.

+> Respecting original work fosters a stronger and more collaborative developer community. 🙏

+If you're inspired by this project and wish to extend it, feel free to ``contribute`` or fork with proper attribution.

 # 👨‍💻 Author
 Made with ❤️ by Shreyank Agrawal